forestgrape/coronavirus/index.md

 ## Public Advice

-Do NOT take Covid-19 lightly: it can be very serious in short-term and wether there are possible long-term effects is unknown.
+Do NOT take Covid-19 lightly: it can be very serious in the short-term and whether there are possible long-term effects is unknown.

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is important.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.

 -    Wear a mask in all indoor places where infectious people can be or best avoid crowded indoor spaces entirely.
-Distancing also reduced the infection risk.
+Distancing also reduces infection risk.
 	Reuse the mask; but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 [Ventilation](#ventilation) has been shown to be effective.
 Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.